-At Elsternwick Primary School we are proud of our well established and successful transition program.
-We believe in smooth, positive transitions to the next school year level for all children, providing them with the foundations to thrive.
-This is achieved through well planned and explicit programs and a nurturing and caring staff.
+At Elsternwick Primary School we are proud of our well established and successful transition program from Year 6 to Year 7.
+We believe in smooth, positive transitions to secondary school for all of our students, providing them with the foundations to thrive.
+This is achieved through well planned and explicit programs and nurturing and caring teachers.

-Moving from primary to secondary school can be an exciting and challenging time for students and their parents.
-EPS aims to ensure a smooth transition for our students.
-It is a process of building relationships and understanding, with the aim of supporting students through identifying barriers to a student’s learning and implementing any adjustments that can be made.
+EPS understands that moving from primary to secondary school can be an exciting and challenging time for students and their parents/carers.
+The EPS teachers provide documentation to, and in some instances, meet with the relevant secondary schools in order to provide individualised feedback on each child, including the identification of barriers to a student’s learning and any adjustments that are currently being made.

 School policies and guidelines are developed by School Council in consultation with the school community.
 Hard copies of all policies are available to read on request at the front office.

 As a Victorian Government school, we adhere to the policies and guidelines as described in the Department of Education and Early Childhood Development website.

 Our school grounds are what makes Elsternwick Primary School a particularly special place.
 It is surrounded by beautiful gum trees – home to many native birds and a few possums and we have plenty of open space for students to run and play.